Carlynton School District

 The Carlynton School District is a small, suburban, public school district located approximately six miles west of downtown Pittsburgh, Pennsylvania.
 The district covers five square miles, including the Boroughs of Carnegie, Crafton and Rosslyn Farms.
-From these communities comes the name Carlynton (Carnegie, Rosslyn Farms and Crafton).
+The district's name comes from these communities (Carnegie, Rosslyn Farms and Crafton).
 According to 2000 federal census data, it serves a resident population of 15,559.
-In 2009, the district residents' per capita income was $22,323, while the median family income was $46,345.
+In while the median family income was $46,345.